srirajan/docs-developer-blog/_posts/2018-12-12-google-contributions-to-technology.md

 ---

-This post started as a back-on-forth discussion in a private channel where I suggested that we are slowly and surely implementing infrastructure & software, in the "Google Way".
+This post started as a back-on-forth discussion in a private channel where I suggested that we are slowly and surely implementing infrastructure & software, in the "Google" way.
 This led to a bit more research to actually write down the list of Google's contributions and influences.
-Here are some guidelines followed to write this down.
+Before we go here, here are some guidelines followed to write this down.

- - Direct contributions - The definition of "direct", in this context, is software that is available and used in the public domain.
+ - Direct contributions - The definition of "direct", in this context, is software that is now available and used in the public domain.

  - Influences - The definition of "influences", in this context, is ideas that have led to creation of software that is available and used in the public domain.

  - The software must exist in the public domain under an open source license that has been approved by [OSI](https://opensource.org/).

  - Projects originating from events like Google's Summer of Code have been excluded as they are hard to measure and strictly speaking is not software that originated from within Google.

+ - In the same vein, other community support or contributions by Google developers to Open Source project were not assessed.

 **Direct Contributions**